Understanding Timber Grades

 Hitchcock & King is a leading builders merchant and timber merchant operating throughout London.
 For over 50 years, we’ve been supplying the nation’s capital with high-quality timber for domestic and commercial use.
 From hardwood prepared timber to timber carcassing and everything in between, we’re your one-stop shop for all your construction needs.

-We offer same-day and next-day delivery on our products.
+We offer fast, reliable delivery on our products.
 Contact us today to place your order.